Xfarya/CV/README.md

 After graduation I worked in several places (France, Greece, Iraq and Egypt), in various roles within international development agencies.
 Between then and now, I have studied Arabic at the French Institute in Cairo, trained at a Muay Thai camp, worked as a project manager on some local construction projects, started teaching myself how to code, and received two scholarships (Makers and Kernel) to learn more about tech, coding, and web3!

+Since June 2021, I have been studying with a full scholarship at Makers Academy, a developer bootcamp.
+Intensive, the course has given me fundamentals of software development through making interesting projects.
+I have also been learning best coding practices.
+I am excited to be in a dynamic and creative working environment!

 Tech Skills: Ruby...